odemakov/french-b2-translator/README.md

 - Clear sentence structure with appropriate connectors
 - Natural but accessible French expression

-## Development

-To extend the server:

-1. Add new translation patterns in `simplifications` dictionary
-2. Enhance grammar analysis in `_get_grammar_notes()`
-3. Expand vocabulary alternatives in `get_b2_alternative`
-4. Add new tools by implementing additional handlers

 ## Troubleshooting

 - Ensure Python path is correct in configuration
-- Check that `words.json` exists and is readable
+- Check that `words.txt` exists and is readable
-- Verify MCP server is properly registered in Claude Desktop
+- Verify MCP server is properly registered in AI tool
-- Restart Claude Desktop after configuration changes
+- Restart AI tool after configuration changes